-In our study, for the assessment of endometrial carcinoma, hysteroscopy has high diagnostic accuracy with sensitivity of 92.3%, specificity of 99.1%, positive predictive value of 75.0% and negative predictive value of 99.7%.
-Previous studies showed that hysteroscopy is an accurate diagnostic method to discriminate between normal and pathologic endocavitary conditions in both symptomatic and asymptomatic women, with values ranging from 85% to 98% [17].
-In addition, hysteroscopy has the capability of reducing sampling errors, very common in blind Dilatation and Curettage (D&C) technique, which can miss focal pathology or endometrial precancerous lesions [18].
+The hysteroscopy is an accurate diagnostic method to discriminate between normal and pathologic endocavitary conditions in both symptomatic and asymptomatic women [17].
+In the current study, for the assessment of endometrial carcinoma, hysteroscopy has obtained a sensitivity of 92.3%, a specificity of 99.1%, a positive predictive value of 75.0%, and a negative predictive value of 99.7%.
+In addition, hysteroscopy has the capability of reducing sampling errors, very common in blind dilatation and curettage (D&C) technique, which can miss focal pathology or endometrial precancerous lesions [18].

 Many studies have described hysteroscopic features of neoplastic morphology [19-21] and one group conducted a study to develop a systematic score system for identification of endometrial cancer [22].
-Despite the higher accuracy of the score system compared with subjective evaluation of the endometrium, it must be evaluated in larger populations and not selected patients in order to generalize its use.
+Despite the higher accuracy of the score system compared to subjective evaluation of the endometrium, it must be evaluated in larger populations and not selected patients in order to generalize its use.
 However, performing an eye-directed biopsy during the hysteroscopy has been shown to be the best strategy, not only to diagnose a neoplasm but to accurately differentiate benign pathology such as endometrial polyps from pre-cancerous lesions like endometrial hyperplasia [15,23].

 Although it has been shown that the best test to study the endometrial pathology is hysteroscopy, usually the endometrial study begins with a TVUS.
 Sonographic measurement of endometrial thickness is an accurate and easy procedure to determine whether further investigations are needed to rule out malignancy.
-Different cut off values for endometrial thickness have been used, but guidelines recommend a cut-off value of 3 to 5mm below which endometrial cancer is unlikely in symptomatic women [24,25].
+Different cut-off values for endometrial thickness have been used, but guidelines recommend a cut-off value of 3 to 5 mm below which endometrial cancer is unlikely in symptomatic women [24,25].
 This limit is not well established in asymptomatic women in whom an endometrial thickness of up to 10mm could be normal.